paldhous/ucsc/2020/multimedia-journalism/md/data-processing-r.md

 Here the `group_by` function groups on two variables, `region` and `year`.

 Notice that the `sum` function used to add up the GDP values across countries within each region and year includes the argument `na.rm = TRUE`, to remove the `NA` values before running the calculation.
 See what happens if you don't include this.
-Previously this wasn't necessary because I had started by filtering out the `NA`s.
+Previously this wasn't necessary because we had started by filtering out the `NA`s.

 **==Note:==** Get into the habit of including `na.rm = TRUE` in your summary functions, to avoid problems caused by null values!